Who Is This Credit Card Best For?

-If you only qualify for a card that carries high fees, you’re probably better off with a secured credit card.
-Although you’ll have to provide a security deposit upfront, the deposit is refundable (unlike fees) and there are many secured cards that don’t charge an annual fee.
-Typically the credit line is equal to your deposit, but you may be able to get one with a $200 limit by depositing as little as $49.
+If you qualify only for a card that carries high fees, you’re probably better off with a secured credit card.
+Although you’ll have to provide a security deposit upfront, the deposit is refundable (unlike fees), and there are many secured cards that don’t charge an annual fee.
+The credit line typically is equal to your deposit, but you may be able to get one with a $200 limit by depositing as little as $49.

 Potential to double your credit limit quickly

 Free access to your FICO score

-- Free access to your FICO score: Free credit scores have become a ubiquitous benefit on mainstream cards, but aren’t nearly as common on cards for consumers with bad credit, oddly enough.
-Plus, some card issuers offer scores that are less widely used by lenders, such as the VantageScore.
+- Free access to your FICO score: Free credit scores have become a common benefit on mainstream cards, but not on cards for consumers with bad credit.
+Plus, some card issuers offer scores that are less widely used by lenders, such as VantageScore.
 The FICO score is the most popular score with lenders and is particularly good to monitor as you rebuild your credit.

 How to Get the Most out of This Card

 Chances are you have a poor credit score if you’re looking at this card.
 If so, make sure to pay your bills on time, month in and month out.
 It’s the best thing you can do to rehabilitate your credit.
 That’s partly because payment behavior is the single biggest factor in a FICO credit score calculation, making up 35% of your credit score.

-While this card may wind up being quite expensive, you can do worse.
+While this card may wind up being expensive, you can do worse.
 Many other cards for people with bad credit profiles have yet another type of onerous fee you should aim to avoid: a monthly maintenance fee.
-This fee is commonly $6.25 or more, adding to your financial burden at an annual cost of at least $75.
+This fee can add up and significantly increase the price you pay for a credit card.

-Merrick Bank offers 24/7 customer support by phone at (800) 204-5936 and also a mobile banking app that you can use to check your balance, pay bills, and get your free credit score.
+Merrick Bank offers customer support by phone at (800) 204-5936 and also a mobile banking app that you can use to check your balance, pay bills, and get your free credit score.

 Fees to Watch out For